marckrigo/Ingresso/README.md

 ## Ingresso.com

-Project with the intention of replicating the layout of the [http://ingresso.com](http://ingresso.com) front-end test
+Project with the intention of replicating the layout of [http://ingresso.com](http://ingresso.com) to a front-end test

 ## Getting Started